obaker8/blog/_posts/2017-11-20-4-Places-to-Take-Your-Dog-for-Photos-with-Santa.md

 ---
 layout: post
 comments: true
-title: "4 Places to go for Pet Photos with Santa"
+title: "4 Places to Take Your Dog for Photos with Santa"
 date: 2017-11-20
 ---
 ![_config.yml]({{ site.baseurl }}/images/pet photo with santa.jpg)